The Code for destination managers

 The Code of Practice provides a number of benefits to destinations seeking to promote sustainable tourism standards amongst tourism operators:

-- It applies to all type of tourism operator, irrespective of activity or scale
+- It applies to all types of tourism operator, irrespective of activity or scale

-- It provides a common understanding across enterprises of the role they play in sustainable tourism practice in the Geopark
+- It provides a common understanding across enterprises of the role they play in sustainable tourism practices

-- It is written in plain English so that tourism operators easily understand what’s being asked of them
+- Tourism operators easily understand what’s being asked of them

-- It actively encourages all tourism enterprises in the region to get involved – it is designed to allow them start the journey towards sustainability (it does not require excellence in sustainable tourism management from the outset)
+- It actively encourages all tourism enterprises in the region to start the journey towards sustainability (it does not require excellence in sustainable tourism management from the outset)

-- It maps a path to progress to higher levels of sustainable tourism management
+- It maps a path to progress to higher levels of sustainable tourism practice

-- It allows targetting of scarce training and facilitation supports
+- It allows targeting of training and supports

 Features of the Code of Practice system

 Sustainable Tourism Principles

 The Code comprises 6 core principles.
 Each principle is broken down into a number of performance measures i.e. actions a business can take in order to implement this principle.
 While enterprises are not required to implement all performance measures from the outset, they are encouraged to work towards them all over time.
 All performance measures can be determined by the destination managers and tailored to the specific needs of their territory.
 They are framed within the elements of effective sustainable tourism practice defined by GSTC and ETIS.
-Click here to view the Code of Practice master file for the Burren & Cliffs of Moher Geopark.
+Click here for the Burren & Cliffs of Moher Geopark Code of Practice To Do List.